Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Optimal slowly-varying processes

 and of the equilibrium fluctuations of the generalized force $\partial_{\lambda}H$,

 along the protocol $\lambda(t)$.

-Equation~(\ref{eq: slow}) provides the following physics: (i) it predicts a regime in which the energetic cost scales as $\tau^{-1}$ no matter the shape of the protocol, (ii) the protocol must be slowed down where the parametric change of $\tau_{R}\times\chi$ (which is part of the so-called friction tensor \cite{sivak2012prl,kirkwood1946jcp}) increases in order to minimize the cost and (iii) the power related to the irreversible loss of energy resembles Joule heating (it is proportional to $(dg/dt)^{2}$) and it is kept constant along optimal protocols with single control parameters \cite{sivak2012prl}.
+Equation~(\ref{eq: slow}) provides the following physics: (i) it predicts a regime in which the energetic cost scales as $\tau^{-1}$ no matter the shape of the protocol, (ii) the protocol must be slowed down where the change of $\tau_{R} \cdot \chi$ \cite{note} increases in order to minimize the cost, and (iii) the power related to the irreversible loss of energy resembles Joule heating (it is proportional to $(dg/dt)^{2}$), and it is constant along optimal protocols with single control parameters \cite{sivak2012prl}.